MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/message-center.md

 1. Select the message to open it, and then select **Share**.

 2. To share the message, enter up to two email addresses separated by a colon.
 You can send to individual and to group email addresses.
-Optionally, you can choose to receive a copy of the message in email (the message will go to your primary email address) or add a personal message to provide recipients with more context.
+Optionally, you can choose to receive a copy of the message in email (the message goes to your primary email address) or add a personal message to provide recipients with more context.

 3. Select **Share** to send the email.

 ## Get a link

 Need to follow up with another admin to make sure they're aware of a change and taking action?
-You can generate a link to share in email or instant messaging, for example, that will connect the user directly to that message.
+You can generate a link to share in email or instant messaging.
 The person you share the link with has to have access to Message center.
 See [admin roles that don't have access to the Message center](message-center.md#admin-roles-that-dont-have-access-to-the-message-center) for more information.

-1. Select the message to open it.
+1. Select the message center post.

 2. Select **Copy link**.